Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 DHT sensors are low-cost digital temperature and humidity sensors.
 They use a capacitive humidity sensor and a thermistor to measure the surrounding air, and transmit a digital signal on the data pin to the host, so no analog input pins are needed.

 RepRapFirmware from v1.20 supports DHT11, DHT21 and DHT22 sensors.
+RepRapFirmware from v3.4 drops support for DHT11 sensors RepRapFirmware from v3.5 adds support for BME 280 sensors

 # General recommendations